kyma-project/lifecycle-manager/docs/developer-tutorials/local-test-setup.md

-# Local test setup in two-cluster-mode using k3d
+# Local test setup in the control-plane mode using k3d

+## Context

-The following steps provide you with a quick tour of how to set up a fully working e2e setup including the following components:
+The following steps provide you with a quick tour of how to configure a fully working e2e test setup including the following components:

-- kyma-lifecycle-manager (short `KLM`)
+- Lifecycle Manager
-- The runtime-`Watcher` on remote cluster
+- The runtime-`Watcher` on a remote cluster
-- Example `template-operator` on remote cluster
+- Example `template-operator` on a remote cluster

 This setup is deployed with the following security features enabled:

 - Strict mTLS connection between KCP and SKR cluster
 - SAN Pinning (SAN of client TLS certificate needs to match DNS annotation of corresponding Kyma CR)

-> **Optional -**
-> If you want to use remote clusters instead of a local k3d setup or external registries, please refer to the following guides for the cluster and registry setup:
+> **NOTE:** If you want to use remote clusters instead of a local k3d setup or external registries, please refer to the following guides for the cluster and registry setup:
+>
 > - [Provision cluster and OCI registry](./provision-cluster-and-registry.md)
 > - [Create a test environment on Google Container Registry (GCR)](./prepare-gcr-registry.md)

+## Procedure

-### KCP cluster setup
+### Kyma Control Plane (KCP) cluster setup

-1. Create a local control-plane (KCP) cluster:
+1. Create a local KCP cluster:

     ```shell
     k3d cluster create kcp-local --port 9443:443@loadbalancer \
     --registry-create k3d-registry.localhost:0.0.0.0:5111 \